In this article, we are going to show you the correct way to hold various types of fishing rods when you are out on the water.

 When fighting a fish, your dominant hand will be winding the reel handle, so your non-dominant hand grabs the rod in the section of the rod grip above the reel seat (closer to the rod tip).

 With a baitcasting rod, you can grab the rod with one hand.
 The trigger grip indicates where your index finger should go, and your palm will rest on the grip.

 This should mean the thumb of your casting hand is poised ready right need the spool to pinch it before casting or thumb if you need to apply braking force to a fish.

 You are all set up to cast or fight a fish with your baitcasting rod.

-Using the right grip with your fishing rod is important – it saves you fatigue on the water and prevents you losing fish and allows you to put the lure or bait in the right place with accurate casting .
+Using the right grip with your fishing rod is important—it saves you fatigue on the water and prevents you from losing fish, and allows you to put the lure or bait in the right place with accurate casting.

 We are sorry that this post was not useful for you!